-As the newest veterinary clinic in Siloam Springs, Arkansas, we are very excited to be here.
+As one of the newest veterinary clinic in Siloam Springs, Arkansas, we are very excited to be here.
 Dr. Wesley Hood and Dr. Tom Hancock are fulfilling a life long dream of opening a veterinary clinic in Siloam Springs.
 Thank you for the very enthusiastic reception that we have already received.
 We know how important your pets are to you and at Pro-Vet their health and well-being mean everything to us.

 Our goal is to give your pets the same attentive, quality care we would want our own pets to receive.
 We want to team up with you, your pet’s healthcare advocate, to provide proper care that will keep your animal friends healthy for years to come.

 We are a full service Siloam Springs animal hospital treating dogs, cats, as well as an occasional exotic such as a ferret or guinea pig.
 We perform in house laboratory services, dental cleanings and procedures, orthopedic surgeries, microscopy, digital radiography, and we also offer boarding for your pets.
 All bird patients are referred to Hancock Veterinary Services in Springdale, AR at 1507 Wesley Ave, Springdale, AR 72764.